• Home

 Welsh Slate Kitchenware

-Welsh slate has been used for hundreds of years and is considered by many to be the finest available slate you can come by.
+Welsh slate has been used for hundreds of years and is considered by many to be the finest slate you can come by.
 It occurs in different colors, ranging from grey to green and purple.
 Welsh slate coasters and cheeseboards are the perfect way to give a unique Welsh gift made of stone quarried in Cymru.

 Ideas for Welsh Mother’s Day Gifts